Lachlan-Mayne/english-notes/Viz's editing space/Business Notes Viz.md

 a) Outline ONE way that e-commerce could assist Casey with supply chain management.

-Casey's fuel and convenience store could beni
+Casey's fuel and convenience store could benefit  from e-commerce could be through how it can be integrated with supply chain management.
+Casey could use the internet to contact bulk retailers to minimise costs.
+E-commerce would also be a good way for Casey to negotiate delivery costs and times for her shop and to possibly see if there is a cheaper alternative online to keep profit gain while having discounted prices.